 Considering a cosmetic procedure?

-People choose to have a cosmetic procedure done for many different reasons.
+People choose to have cosmetic procedures done for many different reasons.
 In 2011, the American Society for Aesthetic Plastic Surgery reported 1.6 million people had surgical cosmetic procedures and 7.5 million people had non-surgical procedures.
 Wrinkles, aging skin, and imperfections caused by scarring or acne are only some reasons why many people turn to cosmetic procedures.
 A less-than-sparkling smile can lead people to have their teeth whitened.
 Excess fat accumulation might be reduced with liposuction.
 Features that are displeasing to the individual, such as an unusual nose or sagging brows, are potential areas for surgical cosmetic procedures.

 If you are considering a cosmetic procedure, there are some things you should think about: